Ashistry/ashistry/content/posts/hugo-theme-tutorial/index.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
           publish_dir: ./public
 ```
 Before we sync to github, go to your repository settings.
 Here we will change the branch for our pages site to 'gh-pages'.
-If you're comfortable doing so, give it a test by syncing now.
+If you're comfortable doing so, give it a test by syncing now (You may have to fiddle a bit with repositories to be allowed to publish to an existing github repo if you have not been working in it)

 # 7. Now what?